brito-rafa/linux-forensics-collector/README.md

 	added cset, numactl
 2.4 - Added RAID info: MegaCLI64 (IBM) and hpacucli (HP) - 11/14/2014
 2.5 - Added buddyinfo as per subodh feedback - 02/17/2015
+		Added slabinfo - 03/16/2015
+		(slabinfo gives the output of slabtop command, Linux manages the memory allocation in slabs on top of memory pages.
+This gives per object memory consumption and allocation, for ex. if a GPFS module has a in-memory object, we can detect the memory behavior of it; which might help in debugging the performance issues)
 ```